shilaan/personal-website/content/authors/admin/_index.md

 greeting: alzahawi::shilaan()
 ---

-I am a PhD student in Organizational Behavior at the Stanford Graduate School of Business and an Affiliate at the [**Stanford Data Science Center for Open and Reproducible Science**](https://datascience.stanford.edu/cores) (SDS-CORES).
+I'm a Master student in Statistical Science at Ghent University, a PhD candidate in Organizational Behavior at the Stanford Graduate School of Business, and an Affiliate at the [**Stanford Data Science Center for Open and Reproducible Science**](https://datascience.stanford.edu/cores) (SDS-CORES).
 I'm interested in Organizational Behavior, with a special interest in Groups and Teams and Leadership.
 In addition to my substantive work in Organizational Behavior, I'm interested in meta-science and methods.
 In my free time, I enjoy deadlifting, hiking, and taking board games much too seriously.

 I'm always looking for ways to contribute to large-scale efforts that aim to improve the rigor and reproducibility of (behavioral) science.
 For example, I'm a Project Manager of the [**Replications & Reversals**](https://forrt.org/reversals/) project at [**FORRT**](https://forrt.org) (Framework for Open and Reproducible Research Training); I'm an ex-officio member of the [**Executive Board**](https://improvingpsych.org/board/) of [**SIPS**](https://improvingpsych.org) (The Society for the Improvement of Psychological Science); and I'm a Team Lead at the [**NASA TOPS (Transform to Open Science) Mission**](https://science.nasa.gov/open-science/transform-to-open-science), where I lead a team of subject-matter experts in developing a curriculum on Open Science Tools and Resources.